benduran/simplestyle/README.md

     }), { flush: false }); // do not write to the DOM automatically
     ```

+- `imports(ruleId, importRulesFnc, options?)`
+  - Allow you to define one or more `@import()` rules for importing or referencing external stylesheets. **Note**: These imports will not be transformed or attempted to have their contents imported.

 - `keyframes(ruleId, framesFnc, options?)`
   - Generates a unique animation name and accompanying `@keyframes` CSS.
   - Returns `{ keyframe: string; stylesheet: string; }`.
 Respects `flush` and `insertBefore/After` options.